MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-quick-measures.md

 3. The DAX formula for the new quick measure appears in the formula bar.

-   Let's head to the next section to discuss the third item, the DAX formula.
+Let's head to the next section to discuss the DAX formula.

 ## Learn DAX by using quick measures
 A great advantage of quick measures is that they show you the DAX formula that implements the measure.
 When you select a quick measure in the **Fields** well, the **Formula bar** appears, showing the DAX formula that Power BI created to implement the measure.